Choose semester and course offering

 Electromagnetic waves: Generation, intensity, polarization, interference, diffraction, laser with applications.

-After the course, the student shall be able to:
+After passing the course, the student must be able to:

-“Physical” in the text above, means that part of physics that is included in the syllabus (se below).
+By "physical" above is meant the part of physics that is included in the course content below.

 If the course is discontinued, students may request to be examined during the following two academic years.